🦷How Many Teeth Do Humans Have?

 Types of Teeth in the Human Mouth

-• Incisors: These are the front teeth, usually numbering eight in total (four on the top and four on the bottom).
-They have a sharp edge and are primarily used for cutting food.
+Incisors: These are located in the front and are usually eight in number (four on the upper jaw and four on the lower jaw).
+They are quite sharp and are used for the purpose of cutting.

 Deciduous Teeth in Children